dusty-nv/jetson-inference/README.md

 $ cmake ../
 ```

+> **note**: the cmake command will launch the CMakePrebuild.sh script which asks for sudo while making sure prerequisite packages have been installed on the Jetson.
+The script also downloads the network model snapshots from web services.

 #### Compiling the Project

 Make sure you are still in the jetson-inference/build directory, created above in step #2.